HildoBijl/stepwise/packages/physics-core/src/PrecisionNumber/README.md

 There are three important notes with the above options.

-- All three criteria (number, significantDigits and power) have to match for the full `Float` to be considered equal.
+- All three criteria (number, significantDigits and power) have to match for the full `PrecisionNumber` to be considered equal.
 (Obviously if the power is not checked, it's always considered OK.)
 - For the number: when both an `absoluteTolerance` and a `relativeTolerance` are used, only *one* of them (or both) has to match for the *number* to be considered equal.
 It's relatively loose that way.
 - The absolute tolerance is always *at minimum* the precision of the number.
 (This bound is applied internally and cannot be changed.)
 So let's say we compare `{ number: 3.14159, significantDigits: 2 }` with `{ number: 3.1, significantDigits: 5 }`.
-Because the comparing object (the first-mentioned `Float` or the `this` object) has two significant digits, it is displayed as `3.1`.
+Because the comparing object (the first-mentioned `PrecisionNumber` or the `this` object) has two significant digits, it is displayed as `3.1`.
 As a result, its *minimum absolute tolerance* is `±0.05`.
 So any number between `3.09159` and `3.19159` will be considered equal.
 (The number of significant digits of the other number is irrelevant here.)
 Setting an `absoluteTolerance` larger than this may widen it, but setting the tolerance smaller than this (or `0`) will keep it on this minimum.

 Once you have set up your equality options, you can do the comparison.
 There are two useful methods here.

 ```
-asFloat('3.14').equals('3.14159') // Returns true.
+asPrecisionNumber('3.14').equals('3.14159') // Returns true.
 Though the default tolerances are zero, the minimum absolute tolerance (here 0.005) is always applied, and the number falls within it.
-asFloat('3.14159').equals('3.14') // Returns false.
+asPrecisionNumber('3.14159').equals('3.14') // Returns false.
 The default (minimum) absolute tolerance is now 0.000005 which is not wide enough.
-asFloat('3.14').checkEquality('3.14159') // Returns an object functioning as a full comparison report.
+asPrecisionNumber('3.14').checkEquality('3.14159') // Returns an object functioning as a full comparison report.
 If the numbers are not true, you an see which checks it failed and why.
 This can be useful for giving feedback.
-asFloat('3.14').equals('317 * 10^(-2)', { absoluteTolerance: 0.02, relativeTolerance: 0.01 }) // Returns true: the absolute tolerance is too narrow for equality, but the relative tolerance is wide enough, so the numbers are considered equal.
+asPrecisionNumber('3.14').equals('317 * 10^(-2)', { absoluteTolerance: 0.02, relativeTolerance: 0.01 }) // Returns true: the absolute tolerance is too narrow for equality, but the relative tolerance is wide enough, so the numbers are considered equal.
 By default, the `significantDigitTolerance` is zero, but that's OK here since the numbers are equally accurate.
 We also (by default) don't care about powers.
 ```

-Note that the `equals` and `checkEquality` function accept `Float` objects, but also inputs that can be interpreted as `Float` objects.
+Note that the `equals` and `checkEquality` function accept `PrecisionNumber` objects, but also inputs that can be interpreted as `PrecisionNumber` objects.

 ## Random generation

-To randomly generate `Float` objects, there are two functions.
+To randomly generate `PrecisionNumber` objects, there are two functions.

-- `getRandomFloat(options)` gives a float according to a uniform distribution.
-Use for instance `getRandomFloat({ min: 3, max: 6 })`.
+- `getRandomPrecisionNumber(options)` gives a precisionNumber according to a uniform distribution.
+Use for instance `getRandomPrecisionNumber({ min: 3, max: 6 })`.
-- `getRandomExponentialFloat(options)` gives a float where `log(x)` satisfies a uniform distribution.
-Use for instance `getRandomExponentialFloat({ min: 1000, max: 10 ** 6 })`.
+- `getRandomExponentialPrecisionNumber(options)` gives a precisionNumber where `log(x)` satisfies a uniform distribution.
+Use for instance `getRandomExponentialPrecisionNumber({ min: 1000, max: 10 ** 6 })`.
 The minimum and maximum must be positive.

 Other options the can be included are:

-- `significantDigits`: how many significant digits the `Float` should have.
+- `significantDigits`: how many significant digits the `PrecisionNumber` should have.
-- `decimals`: how many decimals the `Float` should have.
+- `decimals`: how many decimals the `PrecisionNumber` should have.
 Cannot be combined with `significantDigits`.
-- `round`: should the `Float` be rounded to its precision?
+- `round`: should the `PrecisionNumber` be rounded to its precision?
 Default `true`: this ensures that a random value of `3.4` is not behind the scenes actually `3.34499999`.
-- `negative`: only for `getRandomExponentialFloat`, makes the outcome negative.
+- `negative`: only for `getRandomExponentialPrecisionNumber`, makes the outcome negative.
-- `randomSign`: only for `getRandomExponentialFloat`, makes the outcome have a random sign.
+- `randomSign`: only for `getRandomExponentialPrecisionNumber`, makes the outcome have a random sign.
 Cannot be combined with `negative`.

 ## Serialization

-See the [serialization](./serialization.ts) and [inputValue](./inputValue.ts) files to learn more about how `Float` objects are serialized and/or created as input.
+See the [serialization](./serialization.ts) and [inputValue](./inputValue.ts) files to learn more about how `PrecisionNumber` objects are serialized and/or created as input.